 Clear Roles and Responsibilities of the Board

-The Company is led by a Board comprising members with a wide range of business, financial, technical, legal and public service experience.
-This depth and diversity in expertise and perspectives of each director bring vital ingredients necessary for the Company’s strategic direction and guidance in the management of the various business activities undertaken by the Protasco Group of Companies
+The Company is led by a Board comprising members with a wide range of business, financial, technical and legal experience.
+This depth and diversity in expertise and perspectives of each director bring vital ingredients necessary for the Company’s strategic direction and guidance in the management of the various business activities undertaken by the Protasco Group of Companies.

 In furtherance to its responsibilities, the Board will:

 Matters reserved for decision- making by the Board